National Children's Orchestra of Great Britain: Orchestral Weeks

-Projects Orchestras
+Orchestral Weekends

 In addition to the age-banded orchestras, there are four auditioned project orchestras that meet around the country for 2 weekends per year.
 These take place in the North West, the Midlands and at two venues in London.
 Certain programmes include special guest artists, including Jess Gillam, Sheku Kanneh-Mason, Simmy Singh and Nate Holder.
 Parts are often designed especially for the projects orchestras to ensure that everyone participating has a suitable part, appropriate for their level.

-Projects Orchestra rehearsals are for a more inclusive age and standard bracket with a grade guidance of at least grade 3.
-Typically the project orchestras use schools or universities such as Goldsmith University and have sharing at the end of the course.
-The project orchestras were introduced as something similar to the Regional orchestras after they were cut.
+Orchestral Weekends rehearsals are for a more inclusive age and standard bracket with guidance of at least Grade 3 standard.
+Typically the Orchestral Weekends use schools or universities such as Goldsmith University and hold a sharing concert at the end of the course.
+The project orchestras, now renamed the Orchestral Weekends, were introduced as something similar to the Regional orchestras after they were cut.

-The regional orchestras were for national members and only-regional members and took place in six locations across the country on Sundays.
+The regional orchestras were for national members and regional-only members and took place in six locations across the country on Sundays.
 In 2012, the organisation introduced an associate member scheme across all of their Regional Orchestras which gives talented youngsters who just missed out on an NCO place a chance to experience playing as part of a full symphony orchestra and to learn from members.
 Regional Orchestra members met monthly during term time and give members additional opportunities to meet and rehearse new repertoire.
 Typically, each Regional Orchestra rehearsed at a school or centre which is easily accessible and can provide facilities to accommodate a full symphony orchestra.
 Each Regional Orchestra performed for family and friends once a year.